JimmyCushnie/Pizza-Fam-Template/README.md

   * intro that leads into a loop without skipping
 * WebGL build template
   * custom loading bar
+  * cusom image to display above the loading bar
   * auto-adjusting resolution

 All of the above features work on both Windows and WebGL.
 I'd like to verify for Mac OS and Linux in the future.